Syed Hasanur Rahman

-Syed Hasanur Rahman (born 19 April) is a Bangladeshi singer-songwriter, and lead vocalist of the Bangladeshi popular Rock band Ark.
-Possessing a distinctive and powerful wide-ranging high pitch voice,[5] Hasan has been named one of the greatest vocalist of band music history.
+Syed Hasanur Rahman (born 19 April), commonly known as Hasan, is a Bangladeshi singer-songwriter, and lead vocalist of the Bangladeshi popular rock band Ark.
+Possessing a distinctive and powerful wide-ranging high-pitched voice, Hasan has been named one of the greatest vocalists of band music history.
 He joined the band in 1993 as a vocalist.
-After six years with the band, Hasan left Ark and formed new band Swadhinata in 2002.
+After six years with the band, Hasan left Ark and formed the new band Swadhinata in 2002.
 He rejoined Ark in late 2010.

 Hasan estimated in 2017 that he had written more than 200 songs.
 He released one solo album, Tal.

+Early life

+From an early age, Hasan was skilled in performing hamd, naat and poetry recitation.
+He also had an interest in writing poetry.
+His elder sister, Husna Afroz, acted in radio and television dramas.
+While studying in classes five and six, he began writing and composing songs by himself.

+Around 1989–1990, he enrolled in a certificate course in folk music at Bulbul Lalitakala Academy.